-Please ensure that all items (especially clothing) are marked.
+Please ensure that all items (especially clothing) are clearly labelled to reduce loss.
 All lost property will be kept in the Lost Property Trolley in the undercover area.
 Enquiries regarding lost property should be directed to your child.
 At the end of each term, lost property will be displayed.
 Any unclaimed lost property will be donated to charity or on sold through our Tuckshop.